ModelarData/ModelarDB-RS/docs/user/README.md

-executes SQL queries, `modelardbm` is a manager for one or more DBMS servers deployed on the *edge* or in the *cloud*, `modelardb` is a command-line client for connecting to a DBMS server and executing commands and SQL queries, `modelardbb` is a command-line bulk loader that operates without `modelardbd` as it reads from and write to `modelardbd`'s data folder directly, and `modelardbe` is an embeddable library for executing queries against and writing to `modelardbd` or its data folder directly. `modelardbd` uses local storage on the edge and an Amazon S3-compatible or Azure Blob Storage object store in the cloud. `modelardbd` can be deployed alone or together with `modelardbm` depending on the use cases.
+executes SQL queries, `modelardbm` is a manager for one or more DBMS servers deployed on the *edge* or in the *cloud*, `modelardb` is a command-line client for connecting to a DBMS server and executing commands and SQL queries, `modelardbb` is a command-line bulk loader that operates without `modelardbd` as it reads from and write to `modelardbd`'s data folder directly, and `modelardb_embedded` is an embeddable library for executing queries against and writing to `modelardbd` or its data folder directly. `modelardbd` uses local storage on the edge and an Amazon S3-compatible or Azure Blob Storage object store in the cloud. `modelardbd` can be deployed alone or together with `modelardbm` depending on the use cases.

 `modelardbd` can be deployed on a single node to manage data in a local folder.
 In this configuration `modelardbm` is not needed. `modelardbd` can also be deployed in a distributed configuration across edge and cloud.
 In this